saztronaut/pace_phri/README.md

 Files are written in php, html and javascript.
 Currently they run in WAMP with a MySQL database.
 (Add SQL for files)

+## Branding
+PACE-UP spelled with capitals
+Logos for SGUL, PACE-UP and XXX should be included at the bottom of all documents

+## Privacy and Cookies
+[To do] We need to write up a simple privacy policy, and a cookies policy.
+Consent?

 ## Basic functionality
+### Starting sessions
-### sessions.php, database.php
+sessions.php, database.php
 Need these files when connecting to the database.
 Always include sessions as this is for security Change connecting password when transferring from wamp (PUBLIC FILES HERE)

 Nav bar and basic content static throughout, only the central document changes
+### Template
-### main_index.php
+* main_index.php
 Main shell of the pages.
 Shows navbar and main content and footer

-### nav.php, loggedon.php, footer.php
-Navigation bar incorporated loggedon.php which determines whether the user is logged in or not.
-If not logged in shows "Sign up / Sign in" options if logged in shows "Hello User/ Log out" and "Admin" if user role permits.
-Footer shows all the logos
+* nav.php - Navigation bar incorporated loggedon.php which determines whether the user is logged in or not.
+* loggedon.php -  If not logged in shows "Sign up / Sign in" options if logged in shows "Hello User/ Log out" and "Admin" if user role permits.
-[For action

-### login.js, signin.php, logout.js
+* footer.php-  Footer shows all the logos

-Users must be able to sign up, log in and log out.
+## Users must be able to sign up, log in and log out.
+### logging in and logging out
+* signin.php -html input form for logging in
+* login.js  -javascript to send datafrom signin to login.php
+* login.php  -php to log user in and begin session
+* logout.js - end session
 **[FOR ACTION - all pages using passwords should be hashed before parsing to server.
 Passwords should have some validation i.e. be at least 8 chars long]**

-## Registration
+### Registration
-### register_form.php, register.php, register.js, method.php,
+* register_form.php -html form int which to enter registration data
+* register.js - validates the registration data and sends to register.php
-New users choose a username, email address, password, method of data collection (method.php) and enter the registration code [FOR ACTION - registration code generate form created but code parsing not currently not in use]
+  * New users choose a username, email address, password, method of data collection (method.php) and enter the registration code
-Username and email checked for uniqueness, non unique usernames are reported as errors on form Non matching passwords error on form
+  * Username and email checked for uniqueness, non unique usernames are reported as errors on form
+  * Non matching passwords error on form
-Non valid email addresses error on form
+  * Non valid email addresses error on form
+* register.php -validates the registration data
+* method.php - php insert for register_form. looks up the

 ## Entering, editing, viewing steps, receiving feedback, etc
 ### steps.php, getWeek.php, drawTable.php, viewSteps.php